What Makes a Good Coach?

 A hungry coach is still learning.
 Still growing.
 Still curious.
 They attend courses and seek mentorship.
 They reflect on sessions and ask, "How can I do this better?"
 They watch games with a developmental lens.
 They care deeply about improving players — not protecting their ego.

-How this connects with you as a parent: A hungry coach will welcome dialogue.
-They won’t feel threatened by thoughtful questions.
-Instead of saying, “That’s just how we do it,” they’ll explain the why behind decisions.
+How this connects with you as a parent: A hungry coach welcomes dialogue.
+They won't feel threatened by thoughtful questions.
+Instead of saying "That's just how we do it," they'll explain the why behind decisions.
 For your child, this means training evolves, mistakes are treated as learning opportunities, and development stays the priority.
-A hungry coach models growth mindset — which is exactly what we want for players.
+A hungry coach models a growth mindset — exactly what we want for players.

 Likeable doesn't mean soft.
 It means relational.
 They connect with players as people.
 They create an environment of safety and trust.
 They communicate clearly and respectfully.
 They bring positive energy to the field.

 How this connects with you as a parent: A likeable coach makes it easier for families to feel comfortable.
-Conversations don’t feel tense or defensive.
+Conversations don't feel tense or defensive.
 You trust that your child is being seen and supported.
-For your child, this means they enjoy going to training, they aren’t afraid to try and fail, and confidence grows alongside skill.
-Fun and connection are not extras.
-They are performance multipliers.
+For your child, this means they enjoy going to training, they aren't afraid to try and fail, and confidence grows alongside skill.
+Fun and connection are not extras — they're performance multipliers.

 Expertise isn't about shouting tactics on game day.
 It's about building players who can think, adapt, and solve problems.